Revision of two-temperature magnetically arrested flows onto a black hole: Introduction

 One of the most uncertain parts of MADs (but also SANEs) is how they generate emission.
 In the aforementioned class of systems, where the accreting plasma is collisionless, electron and ion distribution functions remain unknown.
-Typically, to mimic the collisionless effects in models we assume that the plasma has two-temperature structure and we ``paint'' electron temperatures on the top of the GRMHD models according to some parameterized law.
-One example of such parameterized law is the $R(\beta$) prescription of \citealt{moscibrodzka:2016} used in \citealt{EHTC:2022V}, where model parameter $R(\beta)\equiv T_{\rm i}/T_{\rm e}(\beta)$ is a ratio of non-emitting ion to emitting electron temperatures that depends on the local plasma $\beta(\equiv P_{\rm mag}/P_{\rm gas}$) parameter.
-Other than the $R(\beta)$ models has been proposed \citep{moscibrodzka:2013,moscibrodzka:2014,chan:2015,gold:2017,anantua:2020}.
-Alternatively, one can assume a non-thermal electron distribution function, but those are typically also parametric (see e.g., \citealt{davelaar:2018,scepi:2022,cruzosorio:2022,fromm:2022,zhao:2023} for a recent work and \citealt{chael:2017,petersen:2020} for examples of models with evolution of non-thermal electrons).
-Finally one can model two-temperature GRMHD flows where electron temperatures are followed by a separate equation which includes non-adiabatic (viscous), sub-grid heating terms based on plasma or particle-in-cell considerations (\citealt{howes:2010,rowan:2017,kawazura:2019}) and radiative cooling terms (e.g., \citealt{ryan:2018}).
+Typically, to mimic the collisionless effects in models, we assume that the plasma has two-temperature structure, and we ``paint'' electron temperatures on the top of the GRMHD models according to some parameterized law.
+An example of such a parameterized law for the thermal distribution of electrons is the $R~(\beta$) prescription of \citealt{moscibrodzka:2016} used in \citealt{EHTC:2022V}, where the model parameter $R~(\beta)\equiv T_{\rm i}/T_{\rm e}(\beta)$ is a ratio of the nonemitting ion to the emitting electron temperatures that depends on the local plasma $\beta(\equiv P_{\rm mag}/P_{\rm gas}$) parameter.
+Other than the $R~(\beta)$ models has been proposed by \citet{moscibrodzka:2013,moscibrodzka:2014,chan:2015,gold:2017,anantua:2020}.
+Alternatively, one can assume a nonthermal electron distribution function, but those are typically also parametric (see, e.g., \citealt{davelaar:2018,cruzosorio:2022,fromm:2022,scepi:2022,zhao:2023} for recent work and \citealt{chael:2017,petersen:2020} for examples of models with evolution of nonthermal electrons).
+Finally, one can model two-temperature GRMHD flows where electron temperatures are followed by a separate equation that includes nonadiabatic (viscous), subgrid heating terms based on plasma or particle-in-cell considerations (\citealt{howes:2010,rowan:2017,kawazura:2019}) and radiative cooling terms (e.g., \citealt{ryan:2018}).

-The method to track electron temperatures in GRMHD simulations assuming a sub-grid model for ion and electron heating has been introduced by \citet{ressler:2015}. \citet{sadowski:2017} further developed the idea to add the ion/electron pressure as well as self-consistent variable adiabatic index to the GRMHD evolution.
-Two-temperature 2-D and 3-D GRMHD models have been carried out in the past, specifically for Sgr~A* (\citealt{ressler:2017,sadowski:2017,chael:2018,dexter:2020b,Jiang:2023}) and M87 (\citealt{ryan:2018,Mizuno:2021,Dihingia:2023}).
+The method of tracking electron temperatures in GRMHD simulations assuming a subgrid model for ion and electron heating has been introduced by \citet{ressler:2015}. \citet{sadowski:2017} further developed the idea to add the ion/electron pressure as well as a self-consistent variable adiabatic index to the GRMHD evolution.
+Two-temperature 2D and 3D GRMHD models have been carried out in the past, specifically for Sgr~A* (\citealt{ressler:2017,sadowski:2017,chael:2018,dexter:2020b,Jiang:2023}) and M87 (\citealt{ryan:2018,Mizuno:2021,Dihingia:2023}).